nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 2. Ui then provides user input to the Parser class which parses it and retrieves the respective lesson description.
 3. Ui subsequently executes the command on the MasterTimetable.
 4. The AddLessonCommand will create a new Lesson and add it to the specified user's timetable.
-5. Subsequently a confirmation message will be shown to user upon successful addition.
+5. Eventually a confirmation message will be shown to user upon successful addition.

 **Add Meeting**